GabrielNicolasAvellaneda/wikiracer/README.md

 # wikiracer
 Find path between 2 wikipedia pages

-## How does it work
+## How it works
 I use priority queue to submit the tasks to workers.
 The priority is the depth of links value.
-Each worker reads from a queue processes the task and submits results back to the queue with appropriate priority.
+Each worker reads from a queue, processes the task and submits results back to the queue with appropriate priority.
 `Mike Tyson(1)` -> `Hello World(2)`
 `Mike Tyson(1)` -> `Foo(2)`
 `Foo(2)` -> `Bar(3)`